-Classical Studies offers a multidisciplinary approach to the civilizations of ancient Greece and Rome and the broader Mediterranean world.
-Our students take courses in the languages (Greek and Latin) and literature, archaeology, history, mythology, and religion of these societies presented both in their historical context and as avenues for current inquiry.
-Classical Studies connects us to a shared past which expands our notions of the present, and offers a new language with which to think about - and change – the modern world.
+Classical Studies offers a multidisciplinary approach to the civilizations of ancient Greece and Rome and the broader Mediterranean world, studying them in their original context and as avenues for modern inquiry.
+Students learn diverse theoretical approaches combining the sciences, social sciences and humanities, and apply them in rigorous coursework and research on politics, media, history, identity, religion, literature, material culture and the environment.
+Classical Studies connects us to a complex past which expands our notions of the present, offering comparative perspectives with which we can think about and address modern challenges.

 Torie BURMEISTER will be a visiting assistant professor.
 She got a BA at Skidmore College with a double major in French and Classics, a post-bac certificate in Classical Languages from the University of Pennsylvania, and her PhD this past year from Boston University.
 Her dissertation was on “Witches and Space in Ancient Roman Literature from Horace to Apuleius.”
 She will be teaching Greek and Latin at the introductory and intermediate levels, and in the fall a CLST courses on “Witches and Magic.”